mstachowsky/Klein-Clientside/README.md

 # Klein
 A client-side instructional material framework, with server-side capabilities.
 Currently the only server-side function is answer storage and checking.

+## Install and dependencies

+Note Klein runs on Python and the executive decision was made to not have sudo install Python itself.
+Other dependencies are pip and Django, however with the newest version of Python or at least Python 3.0 or later, pip is installed automatically and `populate.sh` will successfully install Django.
+The only thing to worry about is having Python installed, and you can go [https://www.python.org/downloads/](here) to make that happen.

 ## Overview

 Klein is a client-side web framework for authoring and displaying instructional material.
 It is based around the concept of a "book", which contains "pages".
 The pages are the content that you display to your students.
 Klein includes facilities to author content using a markdown-like syntax.
 One of the key features of Klein is the answerbox, which allows students to test their understanding.
 The answerboxes are checked using a "How did I do?" button, which tells the student if they are right or wrong.